 How quickly dementia progresses depends on what is causing it and the area of the brain that is affected.
 Some types of dementia progress slowly over several years.
 Other types may progress more rapidly.
 If vascular dementia is caused by a series of small strokes, the loss of mental skills may be gradual.
 If it is caused by a single stroke in a large blood vessel, loss of function may occur suddenly.

 The course of dementia varies greatly from one person to another.
-Early diagnosis and treatment with medicines used for Alzheimer's (cholinesterase inhibitors such as donepezil [Aricept]) may help preserve mental functioning for a while in people who have vascular dementia, dementia with Lewy bodies, or Parkinson's disease.2 Even without these medicines, some people remain stable for months or years, while others decline rapidly.
+Early diagnosis and treatment with medicines may help for a while.
+Even without these medicines, some people remain stable for months or years, while others decline rapidly.